gharbiakram/DiscordServerSim/README.md

 An App that simulates the functionalites of a Discord Server

--"DiscordServerSim": contains the UI code (using WPF)
+-"DiscordServerSimUI": contains the UI code (using WPF) , after being done with a minimum design , i will start integrating server functions gradually into this UI